Crispy Tofu with Broccoli

 - Put the broccoli on the other half of the baking sheet and spread out into an even layer.

-- When the oven temperature has reached 400 degrees, carefully put the baking sheet in the oven.
-Bake until the tofu is deeply golden and crisp on the edges, 20–25 minutes.
+- Once the oven temperature has reached 400 degrees, carefully put the baking sheet in the oven.
+Bake until the tofu is deeply golden and crisp on the edges, 20-25 minutes.

 - Make the sauce while everything is cooking.
 Put all the ingredients in the small bowl and mix well.